 Overseas students in Year 1 of Graduate Entry Medicine (undergraduate rate - £9,250)

-Exceptional arrangements apply for a small number of cases
+Exceptional college fee arrangements apply in a small number of cases.

 Information on the University fee can be found on the University's website.

 Single graduate students need to allow at least £12,168 a year for living costs.

 Graduates are eligible to apply for extraordinary academic expenses grants from the college as follows: